ibm-cloud-docs/log-analysis/adoption.md

 ## 7. Configure the account settings for authentication into your account
 {: #adoption_login}

-Multifactor authentication (MFA) adds an extra layer of security to your account by requiring all users to authenticate by using an additional authentication method beyond an ID and password.
+Multi-factor authentication (MFA) adds an extra layer of security to your account by requiring all users to authenticate by using an additional authentication method beyond an ID and password.
 This is also commonly known as two-factor authentication (2FA).

-The {{site.data.keyword.cloud_notm}} account owner or administrator for the billing service can choose to require multifactor authentication (MFA) for every user in the account or just users with non-federated IDs who do not use SSO.
+The {{site.data.keyword.cloud_notm}} account owner or administrator for the billing service can choose to require multi-factor authentication (MFA) for every user in the account or just users with non-federated IDs who do not use SSO.
 All users with an IBMid use a time-based one-time passcode (TOTP) MFA method, and any users with a different type of ID must be enabled to use the time-based one-time passcode authentication (TOTP), security questions, or an external authentication method separately.
 [Learn more](/docs/iam?topic=iam-enablemfa).

 You can also configure MFA options such as security questions, using a time-based one-time passcode, and using an external authentication method.
 These types of MFA options are specific per account and are available only with former classic infrastructure accounts.

-**Enable multifactor authentication (MFA) in your {{site.data.keyword.cloud_notm}} account for all users.**
+**Enable multi-factor authentication (MFA) in your {{site.data.keyword.cloud_notm}} account for all users.**
 {: important}